 Percent Volume Oscillator (PVO)

 PVO plots the difference between two moving averages of volume.
-The calculation is the same as MACD but it uses volume data instead of prices.
+The calculation is the same as MACD but it uses only volume data instead of prices.

 When PVO hits a peak while price is moving up, this is considered an overbought condition (point A on chart below).
 When PVO peaks while prices are falling, this is an indication of an oversold condition (B).